Cancel anytime

 History and Background

 Hawaiian Electric Industries, Inc. (HEI) was founded in 1891 as Hawaiian Electric Company.
-It has evolved from providing electricity solely to becoming a diversified holding company with interests in banking and renewable energy, serving approximately 95% of Hawaii's population.
+It has grown from providing electricity to Honolulu to becoming a diversified holding company involved in electric utilities, banking, and renewable energy development.
+A key milestone was its expansion to serve multiple islands in Hawaii.
+Over time, HEI has focused on renewable energy and grid modernization.

 Core Business Areas